 - Store natural cleaning products in a dark bottle and away from sunlight as UV light will degrade the quality of almost all-natural cleaning recipes.

 - Keep all essential oils in dark bottles and away from UV light.
-Please note that if the essential oil did not come in a dark bottle then it is not a genuine essential oil.
+Please note that if the essential oil did not come in a dark bottle, it is not a genuine essential oil.

 Beware of Greenwashing